Nonlinearity and Quantum Metrology in the Double-Morse Potential: Preliminaries

 The Morse potential is commonly used to model the interaction between atoms in a diatomic molecule.
 It offers a more realistic model than the harmonic oscillator due to its anharmonicity and asymptotic behavior \cite{morse1929diatomic}.
 It is typically expressed as

 where $D$ denotes the bond dissociation energy, and the parameter $\alpha$ is responsible for the width of the potential well.
-The double Morse potential is constructed by superimposing two Morse potentials centered at $\pm x_{0}$, each facing the other, i.e., with $\pm\alpha$.
+The double-Morse potential is constructed by superimposing two Morse potentials centered at $\pm x_{0}$, each facing the other, i.e., with $\pm\alpha$.
 The resulting expression is

+where $A=2e^{-\alpha x_{0}}$.
+A constant term resulting from the summation is dropped, as it merely shifts the potential energy by a constant and does not affect the physical behavior of the system.
+For $0<A<1$, Eq.~\eqref{eqn2} describes a symmetric bistable potential with two wells.
+It is instructive to examine the nonlinear potential-energy landscape that governs the oscillator, treating $D$, $\alpha$, and $x_0$ as independent classical parameters at this stage.

+We stress that this classical illustration is independent of the quasi-exact solvability (QES) condition derived below: here $D$ and $x_0$ are held fixed purely to visualize how the \emph{shape} of the potential landscape depends on $\alpha$, whereas the exact ground-state wavefunction requires $D$ and $\alpha$ to be co-varied according to $D(\alpha)=\hbar^2\alpha^2/(8m)$ [Eq.~\eqref{eqn7new2}].
+The two roles of $\alpha$ --- as a free shape parameter of the classical potential (this paragraph) and as the single QES control parameter of the quantum ground state (from Eq.~\eqref{eqn7new} onward) --- should not be conflated; we return to this point explicitly once the ground state is derived.